 Key Points:

-- Decolonised Lending Criteria: Crafting loan evaluation metrics that recognise and value the unique cultural, social, and economic structures of Indigenous communities.
+- Decolonised Lending Criteria: Crafting loan evaluation metrics that recognise and value Indigenous communities’ unique cultural, social, and economic structures.

-- Low-Interest Rates: Offering favourable interest rates that consider the socio-economic challenges faced by First Nations.
+- Low-Interest Rates: Offering favourable interest rates considering First Nations’ socio-economic challenges.

-- Flexible Repayment Plans: Designing repayment structures that account for cyclical and seasonal economic patterns prevalent in Indigenous communities.
+- Flexible Repayment Plans: Designing repayment structures for cyclical and seasonal economic patterns prevalent in Indigenous communities.

 Problem Statement